Thomax99/FTests/README.md

 Some options could be given each for ```-f``` or ```-c``` options.
 Those are :

 - ```--timeEnabled time``` for stopping the test after time seconds
-- ```--testOutput output``` for testing the output of the program on the standard output with the file named output